Sometimes, the best way to move forward is to take a step backwards.

-Perhaps the biggest influence at the time was the fact that i rarely went out due to fear of the unknown, not being comfortable with going it alone, to travel, to make decisions and to act independently and with self responsibility without the aid of my family.
+Perhaps the biggest influence at the time was the fact that I rarely went out due to fear of the unknown, not being comfortable with going it alone, travelling, making decisions and acting independently and with self-responsibility without the aid of my family.

 This had resulted in curling into my own cocoon and finding my own avenues for socializing and connecting with the world which was mainly video games and movies.

 Looking back at my condition and comparing it with today’s lifestyle, it becomes evident that many people are suffering from the same condition unwillingly and without realizing it.

 The dawn of the internet and the rise of social networking sites like ‘Facebook’ and ‘Twitter’ has quickly filtered out the need to actually go out and make friends or start conversations with people and has made what was once considered a geek activity, a cultural norm.